paradisec-archive/PARADISEC_workflows/10_quality_control.md

 #### Bulk output media reoprts using MediaInfo GUI on Windows

 Using MediaInfo GUI v21.09, open the program, then add media to explore.
 To do this press icon *Select a folder to examine*, located on left pannel of window, or go to the MediaInfo menu and select *File>Open>Folder...*.
 It is best if you have only the media you want to examine in that folder and avoid nested folders.
+The image below shows all of the videos I have added.
+To get this view, go to the menu and select View, then select *sheet*.

 <p align="center">
   <img width="500" src="images/MediaInfo-03.jpg">